In this post, I will go over the crime of evading or fleeing from a police officer under vehicle code 2800.2.

 Although this offense is typically charged as a felony, it can also be charged as a misdemeanor, depending on the seriousness of the offense and defendant’s criminal history.

-Misdemeanor: If charged as a misdemeanor, the defendant may face imprisonment of 6 months to 1 year in a county jail, and a fine of $1,000 to $10,000.
+If charged as a misdemeanor, the defendant may face imprisonment of 6 months to 1 year in county jail and a fine of $1,000 to $10,000.

-Felony: If charged as a felony, the defendant may face 16 months, or 2 or 3 years in the California state prison and fine.
+If charged as a felony, the defendant may face 16 months or 2 or 3 years in the California state prison and fine.

 Pursuant to California Vehicle Code §15300,8 a driver of a commercial vehicle, such as taxi, bus, or big rig, who commits a violation involving a commercial motor vehicle, including a felony, will not be allowed to operate a commercial motor vehicle for a period of 1 year if the driver is convicted of a first violation.

 Pursuant to California Vehicle Code §15302,9 a driver of a commercial vehicle who is convicted of more than one violation involving a commercial motor vehicle, including a felony, will not be allowed to operate a commercial motor vehicle for the rest of his or her life.

 Pursuant to California Vehicle Code §15304, “[a] driver may not operate a commercial motor vehicle for the rest of his or her life if he/she uses a motor vehicle in the commission of a felony involving manufacturing, distributing, or dispensing a controlled substance, or possession with intent to manufacture, distribute, or dispense a controlled substance…” even if it is a first time offense.